zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

 ## **Step 15:** Simple Oracle Document Access (SODA)

 Simple Oracle Document Access is a set of NoSQL-style APIs.
-Documents can be inserted, queried, and retrieved from Oracle Database.
+Documents can be inserted, queried, and retrieved from Oracle Database using a set of NoSQL-style cx\_Oracle methods.
 By default, documents are JSON strings.
 SODA APIs exist in many languages.

 1. Inserting JSON Documents